5 Sources

 Source: PYMNTS

-Rivr co-founder and CEO Marko Bjelonic announced the Amazon acquisition on LinkedIn, describing how the deal will "accelerate our vision of building General Physical AI through doorstep delivery, bringing robotics and AI closer to real-world deployment at scale"
+Rivr co-founder and CEO Marko Bjelonic announced the Amazon acquisition on LinkedIn, stating it will "accelerate our vision of building General Physical AI through doorstep delivery, bringing robotics and AI closer to real-world deployment at scale"

 1